 Japanese maples have been cultivated in Japan for centuries and in temperate areas around the world since the 1800s.
 They provide a striking focal point.
-Whether in the garden bed or in a large container, there are hundreds of Japanese maple varieties that come in various sizes with a large assortment of leaf shapes and colors that range from shades of green to orange, red, purple, and variegated.
+Whether planting in a garden bed or large container there are hundreds of Japanese maple varieties that come in various sizes with a large assortment of leaf shapes and colors that range from shades of green to orange, red, purple, and variegated.

 Japanese maples are understory trees hardy in zones 5-8.
-Heat is a consideration for its effect on leaf color, causing many purple or red-leaved varieties to turn green in summer.
+High temperature effects leaf color, causing many purple or red-leaved varieties to turn green in summer.

 Providing the right amount of light is a balancing act.
-Too much sun can damage delicate leaves, but too little, and some of the more colorful varieties will take on a greenish tone — still nice, but not the brilliant reds and purples that are ideal in some cultivars.
-For best color, most maples need a location with part sun preferably in the less hot morning hours.
+Too much sun can damage delicate leaves, but too little and some of the more colorful varieties will take on a greenish tone — still nice, but not the brilliant reds and purples that are ideal in some cultivars.
+For best color, most maples need a location with part sun preferably in the cooler morning hours.

 Most Japanese maples grow at a slow to moderate rate of 1 to 2 feet per year.
 They typically grow fastest when they are young and slow down as they reach maturity.
-Planting them in a spot where they are happy and caring for them well helps maximize their growth rate.
+Planting in the right location and providing good care will encourage growth.
 If you want an established look right from the start, plant an older, larger maple rather than a young one that may take years to mature.

-Many of the smaller varieties are excellent in containers.
+Many small varieties work well in containers.
 Japanese maples “self stunt,” meaning their top growth will decrease when their roots are confined.
 When planting in a container, it’s a good idea to use small to medium varieties or dwarf forms.

 Water well at planting and regularly going forward.
-Although they can endure periodic dry spells once established, avoid extremes and water regularly during drought.
-Maples need mulch to protect their roots from heat and cold, and to hold moisture in place, especially for those in containers.
+Although they can endure periodic dry spells once established, avoid extremes by watering regularly during drought.
+Maples need mulch to protect their roots from heat and cold, and to hold moisture in place — especially those in containers.
 Keep mulch away from the trunk.

 Low-nitrogen fertilizer is great for spring feeding (N-15 or lower), but should not be applied after May to maximize fall color and winterizing.
-It’s best fertilize Japanese maples beginning with their second growing season.
+It’s best to fertilize Japanese maples beginning in their second growing season.

 Japanese maples offer plenty of diversity, and we offer a selection of our favorites.